Infinage/cpp-experiments/README.md

 # C++ Experiments

-A collection of hands-on C++ projects exploring everything from system tools and design patterns to games and networking.
+A growing collection of practical C++ projects — from system tools and network programming to games, design patterns, and real-world protocol implementations.

 ## Project Overview